 Here are just a handful of the nuttiest and most memorable weapons from the days of yore.
 All of these come from the Warhammer 40,000 Battle Manual (1992)

 Once upon a time, the AC was the dread of xenos.
-With it’s Following fire dice, it could pump out dice roll after roll of shots each turn based on how much of a gambler you were.
+With its Following fire dice, it could pump out dice roll after roll of shots each turn based on how much of a gambler you were.
 Right up until you got too greedy and blew yourself up with a catastrophic jam.
 It was a classic “push your luck” rule mechanic.
 Oh well – no risk, no reward.

 You are now into the semi-legendary category of 40K weapons.
 The Virus Grenade could – in theory – destroy an entire army singlehandedly.
 Take a close gander at the rules.
 Yes, you are reading it right.
 A radius effect weapon that sets off a new death AOE each time a model dies – forever!
 I believe my personal record was 86 Orks dead with one Virus Grenade.
 It did take about 15 minutes to resolve.
 But I still remember it 30 years later, so that’s how good it was!

 Shuriken Shrieker Cannon